How to avoid bias in your questionnaires?

 Avoid yes/no questions

-Try to avoid yes/no questions.
-Respondents tend to want to say yes - to appear positive and ambitious.
+Try to avoid questions that can be answered with a simple yes or no. Indeed, respondents tend to want to say yes – to appear positive and ambitious.
 This is known as acquiescence bias.

-Turn your questions around.
-For example, for a concept test, instead of "Do you find it essential to have beautiful packaging when you buy cookies?", ask instead: "Which of the following do you find essential when you buy cookies?".
+Rephrase your questions.
+For example, for concept testing, instead of "Do you find it essential to have attractive packaging when buying cookies?", ask: "Among the following elements, which do you find essential when buying cookies?".

-Beware of leading questions, which encourage respondents to answer the way you want them to.
-This can lead to confirmation bias.
+Be careful with leading questions, which encourage respondents to answer in a way you desire.
+This sometimes results in confirmation bias.
 You can remedy this by avoiding unnecessary adjectives in your questionnaire.
-For example, don't say "What do you think of [the brand's] delicious chocolate?".
-Instead, say "What do you think of [the brand's] chocolate?
+For example, do not say "What do you think of [brand]'s delicious chocolate?".
+Instead, ask "What do you think of [brand]'s chocolate?".

-The way you order your questions and answers has an effect on how people react.
-This is called order bias.
+The way you order your questions and responses affects how people react.
+This is known as order bias.

-Order bias can occur when a question you've asked - or an item you've presented - has an impact on how your respondents perceive the rest of the survey.
-For example, if you present a series of ads, all subsequent ads will probably be compared to the previous ones in the respondent's mind, even subconsciously.
+Order bias can occur when a question you have asked – or an item you have presented – impacts how your respondents perceive the rest of the survey.
+For example, if you present a series of advertisements, all subsequent ads will likely be compared to the preceding ones in the respondent's mind, even unconsciously.
 Here's what you can do to avoid order bias in questions:

-- Don't combine the answers to the questions you're about to ask with those that come before.
-Think about the order in which you ask the questions, to ensure that you move from the most general at the beginning to the most specific towards the end of the survey.
+- Do not provide answers to upcoming questions within earlier ones.
+Consider the order in which you ask questions to ensure you progress from the most general at the beginning to the most specific towards the end of the survey.

-- Whenever possible, ask questions at random.
-The Episto platform integrates this function, allowing you to mix the order of questions in your questionnaire.
+- Whenever possible, randomize the questions.
+The Episto platform integrates this feature, allowing you to shuffle the order of questions in your questionnaire.

-Don't give away your (brand) identity!
-If you do, you risk causing a sponsorship bias, i.e. respondents will feel obliged to give positive answers about the brand asking the questions.
-It also prevents respondents from letting their perceptions of your brand cloud their answers.
+Do not reveal your brand identity!
+If you do, you risk causing a sponsorship bias, meaning respondents will feel compelled to give positive answers about the brand asking the questions.
+Furthermore, it prevents respondents from letting their perceptions of your brand cloud their answers.

-You generally want to know what consumers think of your brand, but sometimes you want to know what people think independently of your image.
-For example, if you're conducting research into new product development, you want to know what consumers think without your brand's image - whether positive or negative - influencing the answers given.
+You generally want to know what consumers think of your brand, but sometimes you want to know what people think independently of your brand image.
+For example, if you are conducting new product development research, you want to understand consumer opinions without your brand's image – whether positive or negative – influencing the responses.

 Clarify your language

 Avoid confusing respondents or leaving room for interpretation in answers by objectifying your language.
-For example, instead of using the terms "recently", "often" or "rarely", specify the time period as "daily", "weekly" or "once a year".
-Make sure you know how your ideal customer speaks, which will help you adapt your language.
+For example, instead of using terms like "recently," "often," or "rarely," specify the time period, such as "daily," "weekly," or "once a year."
+Ensure you understand how your ideal customer communicates, which will help you adapt your language.

 There are 6 levels of French language proficiency, from A1 (beginner level) to C2 (perfectly correct expression on all subjects).
 Clear language corresponds to level B1, which is understood and mastered by 95% of the population.
-You should therefore use this level of language in your questionnaires to ensure that all your respondents understand you.
-Don't forget to limit the use of anglicisms, and to explain any technical terms you may need to use in your questionnaire.
+It is therefore advisable to use this language level in your questionnaires to be understood by all your respondents.
+Also, remember to limit Anglicisms and explain any technical terms you need to use in your questionnaire.

 Eliminate assumptions

-Instead of "What did you like about your last vacation?", rephrase the question in two separate parts: "What did you think of your last vacation?"
-"Very pleasant", "Quite pleasant", etc. Don't forget to add an option for the answer "I didn't take a vacation [in the past year]", then follow this up with an open-ended question like "Why do you think that?".
-With Episto, it's even possible to customize the title of a question according to the answer given to the previous question.
+Instead of "What did you like about your last vacation?", rephrase the question into two distinct parts: "What did you think of your last vacation?" with options like "Very pleasant," "Quite pleasant," etc. Remember to add an option for the answer "I did not take a vacation [in the past year]," then follow this with an open-ended question like "Why do you think that?".
+With Episto, it is even possible to customize the wording of a question based on the answer given to the previous question.

 Sometimes prefer open-ended questions

-Favour open-ended questions if you're not sure you can give an exhaustive list of answers.
-In this case, to avoid any bias, you're better off analyzing written answers rather than forcing answers into an exclusive choice.
+Favor open-ended questions if you are unsure you can provide an exhaustive list of responses.
+In this case, to avoid bias, it is better to analyze written responses rather than forcing answers into an exclusive choice.

-For example, when you're offering brand names from a defined sector, it's not complicated to provide respondents with a simple, exhaustive list of brand names.
-On the other hand, when it comes to reasons why respondents wear make-up or go on vacation, some answers may be unexpected - but no less interesting!
+For example, when proposing brand names from a defined sector, it is not complicated to provide respondents with a simple, exhaustive list of brand names.
+However, when it comes to reasons why respondents wear makeup or go on vacation, some answers may be unexpected – but no less interesting!

-Thanks to the intelligent features of the Episto platform, you'll find it easy to analyze these open-ended responses and take unexpected ones into account.
+Thanks to the intelligent features of the Episto platform, it will be easy for you to analyze these open-ended responses and account for unexpected answers.

-Would you like to design a questionnaire that's adapted to social network research and that really engages your respondents?
-Read this article to discover Episto's tips.
+Do you want to build a questionnaire adapted for social media studies that truly engages your respondents?
+Check out this article to discover Episto's tips.